 Novation Bass Station II

-As the name implies, this fully analog synth is perfect for making those big, wall-shaking bass lines.
-The layout is well organized, which is essential when you want to modify sounds in real-time, the Bass Station II puts you in full control which is perfect for beginners.
+This fully analog synth is perfect for making those big, wall-shaking bass lines.
+The layout is extremely organized, which is essential when you want to modify sounds in real-time, so the Bass Station II puts you in control which is perfect for beginners.